 If we assume that the US economy will see 1.7 percent real growth going forward, 1.5 percent inflation (3.2 percent nominal growth, adding the two together), and that traders will demand a 4 percent extra yield on stocks over cash over the long-run, that puts the S&P 500’s current fair value at about 3,200.
 This would put its “fair value” roughly in line with where stocks are currently (around the 3,000 mark at the time of posting).

-Currently, cash is comparable to long-duration bonds.
-That means we can expect monetary policy to be eased – i.e., front end interest rates will come down to bring the cash/bonds spread back to a more normal premium.
-The Fed needs to add liquidity.
+To take an example, if cash is comparable to long-duration bonds that means you can probably expect monetary policy to be eased at some point – i.e., front end interest rates will come down to bring the cash/bonds spread back to a more normal risk premium.